| | | | |

 Serving Suggestion

-Once the Cranberry Custard Tart has cooled down, remove from the fridge and allow it to sit on the counter for at least 1/2 an hour.
+Once the Cranberry Custard Tart has cooled down, remove it from the fridge and allow it to sit on the counter for at least 1/2 an hour.
 To serve:

 • sprinkle with some roasted cracked pistachios